Results 1 to 20 of 106

 Soldant's Law - A person will happily suspend their moral values if they can express moral outrage by doing so.

 They are hints in the text and outside it that this is a desperate call for help.

 To me puppygames make good games, they are fun and they are sexy looking.
 Just not enough.

-Competition betwen games means the devs of Divinity Sins can ask 40$ for his game, but somebody making a simple shot-en-up will have a hard time asking more than 1$.Abandoned PC gaming for good.
-Now rest in a better place. psn:Teikman
+Competition betwen games means the devs of Divinity Sins can ask 40$ for his game, but somebody making a simple shot-en-up will have a hard time asking more than 1$.I play mostly in the PS4, but I still love a good PC game

 19-08-2014, 02:44 PM #7